Your Cervical Mucus Is Beautiful

 “This was alarming because ovulatory mucus is mucus at its most permeable state,” Ribbeck says.
 Ovulatory mucus must be permeable for sperm, she says, but “if it happens during pregnancy, it’s also a potential window of opportunity for pathogens to pass through.”

 “That mucus is really the barrier between the outside world and the growing fetus.
 There’s no more skin, there’s no additional barriers.”

 Ribbeck and her team are still investigating what causes some individuals to produce the permeable mucus during pregnancy—whether the mucus is altered into a more susceptible state early on after conception, or if exposure to pathogens is damaging the barrier properties.
-In the future, she would like to see if cervical mucus can help predict if a woman is at high risk of preterm labor by tracking these signatures early on.
+In the future, she would like to see if cervical mucus can help predict if a pregnant person is at high risk of preterm labor by tracking these signatures early on.
 However, she notes that these studies are often difficult to conduct.
-“Imagine a woman, who is already in distress, to donate cervical mucus.”
+“Imagine a [pregnant individual], who is already in distress, to donate cervical mucus.”

 Now, her team is using these initial studies on cervical mucus to create tools that can be applied to other mucus in the body, like intestinal mucus to help earlier diagnosis of ulcerative colitis, Crohn’s disease, and other inflammatory bowel disease.

 Cervical mucus is an incredible hydrogel of many purposes, with a beauty that often goes underappreciated, says Pilar Vigil.

 “The first thing is to be able to see the beauty in the mucus, and then to be able to see how useful it is,” she says.
 “It’s really one of the most marvelous substances that you can find in our bodies.”